 I first cooked for myself every day in a dorm, in college, so learned early to keep things simple.
 Now, I have chronic migraine (which is improving, thank you) so I absolutely must keep my cooking simple.
 At the same time, for reasons of health and budget – and taste – I do not want to rely on commercially prepared food, whether packaged or from restaurants.
 If I cook it myself, I know what I am eating, and can control both quality and cost.

 And, to complicate matters slightly, while I have been writing this blog I have discovered that I have issues with gluten.
-Eliminating that has been much easier for me than for many people, partly because I just wasn’t eating much bread anyway, and largely because I wasn’t eating much commercial prepared food – which often has gluten where you might not expect it… So now this has become a Gluten Free Blog – but really, that’s almost a sideline.
+So now this has become a Gluten Free Blog – but really, that’s almost a sideline.
 I will occasionally post recipes for Gluten Free baked goods and the like, as I figure them out, and I will discuss alternatives – but mostly, I cook the way I did all along – pot roast and vegetarian bean soups and lots and lots of vegetables.
 No matter what you do or do not eat, you will probably find something here you will like!

-I am self employed, and represent products in retail stores.
+I am self employed, and for years I represented products in retail stores.
 Doing so, I have sold both food and cookware, done cooking demos in stores for each, and spoken to very many people about cooking.
-I have learned that, while many people enjoy cooking, and do it as a hobby, many have been convinced by TV shows, glossy magazines, and Foodie friends that it has to be complex and take vast amounts of time and effort.
-They believe that either you spend half an hour making the perfect béchamel from scratch, or you open a can of cream of something soup.
-Either everything you buy is perfectly organic, or imported, or otherwise “best quality,” or you order in and have no concept where your food comes from.
-Either you serve the perfect roast with the right sauce and delicate baby vegetables, or you eat a hamburger.
+I have learned that many have been convinced by TV shows, glossy magazines, and Foodie friends that cooking must be complex and take vast amounts of time and effort.
+Or else you just eat frozen dinners or order out.

 Well, I hope to show that this is a not a forced choice.
-Any of the above can be a valid choice, as you please – we’re all adults, you make your own decisions, and I’ve done them all, at one time or another – but there are quick sauces, easy dishes, and shortcuts that do not compromise quality.
+There are quick sauces, easy dishes, and shortcuts that do not compromise quality.
+We eat well, without wearing me out.